Established in 1986, MagTek is a world leader in electronic transaction technology. They produce card…

 - Use a WordPress plugin. – There are several plugins that will create and submit sitemaps for you.
 Google XML Sitemap appears to be the most popular option.

-- Manually submit one yourself. – This entails logging into Google’s search console and adding your website information yourself.
+- Manually submit one yourself. – This entails logging into Google Search Console and uploading a sitemap yourself.

 Submitting an updated sitemap regularly means that Google can find all your pages and index them.
 When Google indexes your pages, millions of users from all over the world can find you and your business.